Your Perfect Tempo

 Want to improve your endurance, read on.
-But first, what pace is my Tempo Pace.
+But first, what pace is your Tempo Pace.
 Also known as... aerobic threshold, anaerobic threshold, lactate turnpoint and others !
 Online Coaching contact me Paul Fletcher

-It is the pace at which Lactate starts to accumulate and steadily increases thereafter in your blood.
+It is the pace at which Lactate steadily increases in your blood.

-Lactate has a bad reputation and is usually associated with running at anaerobic paces.
-Well this could not be further from the truth !
-Lactate is simply a by-product of exercise, which is being produced basically all the time, any time you move a muscle even if only to get out of bed !
+Lactate is usually associated with running at anaerobic paces, which of course is true but then then this speed is different for everyone.
+Lactate is a by-product of exercise, being produced all the time, any time you move a muscle even if only to get out of bed !

 At low intensity exercise levels, lactate is dispersed almost as quickly as it's formed, a little leaks from the muscles into the blood but this is miniscule.
 At higher levels say, jogging or even moderate-paced running, you produce more but again, it is dispersed throughout the body.
 More finds its way into the blood stream but at this intensity of exercise, it is not s problem.
-All this changes at OR around tempo pace, ( Lactate Threshold Pace ), according to Jack Daniels, it is the pace you can hold for 1 hour, that equates to between 10km to 15km for most people, faster than this pace, it rises very fast.
+All this changes at OR around tempo pace, ( Lactate Threshold Pace ), according to Jack Daniels, it is the pace you can hold for 1 hour, that equates to about 15km per hour,after which it rises very fast.

 Rising lactate levels and fatigue, go hand in hand, and although lactate is no longer the evil we once thought it was, we search to find ways to train the body to use it more effectively.
-It is possible to train the body to postpone the point at which blood lactate starts to rise and hope to postpone it.
+It is possible to train the body to postpone the point at which blood lactate starts to rise.
 This is in fact, precisely what threshold training, in all of its confusing forms, ( names ) is trying to do, train your body to disperse lactate acid.